microsoft/pylance-release/README.md

 -   `python.analysis.useLibraryCodeForTypes`

     -   Used to parse the source code for a package when a typestub is not found.
     -   Accepted values:
         -   `true` (default)
         -   `false`

--   `python.analysis.autoImportCompletions`

-    -   Used to control the offering of auto-imports in completions.
-    -   Accepted values:
-        -   `true` (default)
-        -   `false`